‘Bachelorette’ Star Clare Crawley Shows Off Her Stunning Shape In Black Athletic Wear

 Clare Crawley, the former star of The Bachelorette, posed in black athletic wear and spoke about the holiday season in a new Instagram share.
-The stunning blonde shared her feelings regarding the upcoming holiday season in the caption of the post.
+The stunning blond shared her feelings regarding the upcoming holiday season in the caption of the post.
 Her 967,000 followers hit the “like” button 88,000 times thus far.

 The beautiful 39-year-old showed off her stunning shape as she posed in the open trunk of a car.
 The tan interior of the automobile had a contrasting black accent.